KxSystems/docs/docs/basics/peach.md

 70
 ```

-Use the [Apply](../ref/apply.md) operator to project a higher-rank map over argument pairs (or triples, etc.).
+Use the [Apply](../ref/apply.md) operator to project a higher-rank iterable over argument pairs (or triples, etc.).

 For example, `x g'y` <=> `g'[x;y]` <=> `.[g;]'[flip(x;y)]`.
 Thus